thomasgornet/Heart-Hawk/README.md

 ## Overview

 HeartHawk is a real-time heart health companion designed to provide comprehensive cardiovascular assessments using edge computing.
 Developed in just six hours at the Pulse Overdrive Hackathon, HeartHawk won first place in its track.
-The project was built by Neil Deo, Thomas Gornet, Minseob Shin, and Neil Rayu.
+The project was built by Neil Deo, Neil Rayu, and Thomas Gornet.

 ## Hackathon & Sponsors